peter9949/Team-Curie/Readme.md

-HackBio internship helps life scientists to harness their potentials effectively in this genomic revolution using bioinformatics.
+HackBio internship helps life scientists to harness their potentials effectively in this genomic revolution using bioinformatics and computational biology skills.The hackbio internship2021 is a rigorous 5 weeks of science,research networking and social activities

 ## About The Team

-We are Curie Team, the group of people working together to achieve a common aim We are enthusiasts!....
+We are Curie Team, A group of people working together to achieve a common aim...
+We are enthusiasts!...
 We are setting the pace!....
 We offer encouragement and Motivation....And we believe TeamWork makes the DreamWork #teamcurie

 ## Contributors